Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

      participantId: "1",
      id: "1",
      text: "Send an email to Carol about the tomorrow's demo.");
-ConversationAnalysisOptions options = new ConversationAnalysisOptions(input)
+AnalyzeConversationOptions options = new AnalyzeConversationOptions(input)
 {
     IsLoggingEnabled = true,
     Verbose = true